Authentic Portuguese Cooking

 Portuguese Homestyle Cooking

 My first book gives an overview of centuries old cultural influences on Portugal’s cuisine.
 It describes the ingredients common to Mediterranean countries and essential to Portuguese cooking including olive oil, onions, bay leaves, garlic, fresh coriander, paprika, chili peppers and red sweet peppers.
 However, the way in which the ingredients are used together makes Portuguese fare unique.
-Some ingredients which were brought back during the days of the Discoveries show from where some dishes evolved.

 Recipe List from Portuguese Homestyle Cooking